ntustison/Histograms/Text/stitched.md

 In addition, seven artificially SNR-degraded images per acquisition were also included but not used for the analyses reported below.
-The image headers were corrected for proper canonical anatomical orientation according to Nifti standards and provided to the GitHub repository associated with this work.
+The image headers were corrected for proper canonical anatomical orientation according to Nifti standards and uploaded to the GitHub repository associated with this work.

 ## Algorithmic implementations